 The Woodward collection includes his earliest known drawings, a series of pen and ink sketches produced when still in his teens, as well as a series of portraits of actors in Shakespearean roles from between 1782 and 1787.
-In this video, Lien and Mark have a look at some of them:
+These include an image of Nick Bottom from Midsummer Night’s Dream, which is available for adoption on our Adopt A Piece Of History page.
+In this video, Lien and Mark have a look at this and other illustrations:

 Depictions of the earliest balloon flights in England are also included, as are a number of preparatory drawings for his published caricatures.
 Here are some of the balloon pictures:

 We have now added digital images of all the Woodward cartoons to our online catalogue.
 You can browse them by following this link – this takes you to an overview page showing each image’s file title, but you can then click on any given entry to see the full description and a thumbnail image.
 If you click on the thumbnail image, you will see your chosen cartoon in all its full-screen glory.
 To search within the collection, click on Advanced Search, then use a keyword or two in conjunction with the reference D5459* (don’t forget the asterisk).
 I tried using the word “clown” in the title field and got a single image of a clown – if you try the same thing, you may see why some people have nightmares about them!

 During his brief career Woodward collaborated with some of the best known caricaturists of the day in order to produce his prints, and the collection includes examples of work produced in conjunction with Thomas Rowlandson, Isaac Cruikshank and Thomas Newton.